Lwhieldon/IstheMushroomPoisonous/README.md

 Mushrooms (a.k.a.
 Fungi) have a multitude of uses for humankind.
 From medicine, food, and even for esoteric uses like packaging & biofuel, fungi have the potential to unlock biological material that's considered a 'waste product' in our civilization and convert it into something else entirely useful.
 Small business communities of mushroom foragers are now more than ever seeing a rise in the interest of fungi throughout the world.

+Mushrooms are equally as useful as they are morbid: In a study conducted in Turkey in 2018, it was discovered that environmental foraging of mushrooms can result in serious illness and death, resulting in a 20% mortality rate in adults and 50% in children who consume poisonous mushrooms.
+It is apparent that the mushroom foraging industry needs quality measures to ensure that these statistics decrease.

-In this project, I will pretend that I am a data scientist hired by a business community of local mushroom foragers in Oregon and they need my help to build out a better process to identify if mushrooms are poisonous or edible; they have a bunch of 'young' foragers who need a little help!
+In this project, I will pretend that I am a data scientist hired by a business community of local mushroom foragers in Oregon and they need my help to build out a better process to identify if gilled mushrooms are poisonous or edible; they have a bunch of 'young' foragers who need a little help!
 <p align="center">
 <img src="https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/images/587c2ffe1150c.image.jpg?raw=true" height="300" />
 </p>